mahmoudzahran01/genome-assembly-project/README.md

 ./task2/process_all_datasets.sh
 ```

-This script processes all error-free and error-containing datasets from Task 1 using both DBG and OLC assembly methods.
-Despite being located in the task2 directory, this script is used for running assemblies on the Task 1 datasets.
+This script is the primary workflow for Task 1, processing all error-free and error-containing datasets using both DBG and OLC assembly methods.
+It:
+- Runs the DBG assembler on HiSeq and ONT datasets (with and without errors)
+- Runs the OLC assembler on all datasets with varying overlap parameters
+- Executes comparative analysis against SPAdes assemblies
+- Generates evaluation metrics for all assemblies

 For a specific analysis of one dataset: